 - Use BrowZine to explore our online journals collection by topic.
 BrowZine allows you to create a personal bookshelf and to save favourite articles.
 Find out more about BrowZine, including the phone app version, on the Library Blog.

 - Use the Library catalogue ebook search to look up books available online.

-To complement online services we are currently developing a range of zero-contact services to facilitate access to materials for students, including:
+To complement online services we have developed a range of zero-contact services to facilitate access to materials for students, including:

-- Scan and deliver – using this service you will be able to request scans of book chapters and journal articles located in the general print collections and have them delivered to you electronically.
+- Scan and deliver – using this service you are able to request scans of book chapters and journal articles located in the general print collections and have them delivered to you electronically.

 Full information on these and all library services and resources are on the Library web section.

 We are currently working on options to maximise the amount of study spaces available to ensure we can provide you with as much access to a study environment as is possible under the current restrictions.
 For up-to-date information on study spaces in the academic year 2020/21, check the Library’s Study Facilities at RCSI LibGuide and the Library website.

 The University has a multi-denominational oratory and prayer rooms for students of the Islamic faith.

 Prayer rooms are available on campus and in Croke Park during building opening times, however, there are restrictions in place in line with the public health guidelines.